Main Sequence (horse): 2014: five-year-old season

 On September 27, Main Sequence attempted to gain his third consecutive Grade I victory in the Joe Hirsch Turf Classic at Belmont Park.
-As well as Twilight Eclipse and Imagining, his opponents included Big Blue Kitten (winner of the United Nations Stakes and the Sword Dancer Invitational in 2013) and Real Solution (winner of the Arlington Million and the Manhattan Handicap).
+Along with Twilight Eclipse and Imagining, his opponents included Big Blue Kitten (winner of the United Nations Stakes and the Sword Dancer Invitational in 2013) and Real Solution (winner of the Arlington Million and the Manhattan Handicap).
 The gelding raced in fifth before moving up into third on the outside on the final turn.
 He took the lead inside the final furlong and held off the renewed challenge of Twilight Eclipse to win by head.
-The racecourse stewards held an inquiry into interference caused when Main Sequence hung to the left in the closing stages and bumped the runner-up, but allowed the result to stand.
-Maragh admitted that on this occasion, he may have sent the horse into the lead too early saying "When he made the lead, it was a little sooner than we wanted.
+The racecourse stewards held an inquiry into interference caused when Main Sequence hung to the left in the closing stages and bumped the runner-up but allowed the result to stand.
+Maragh admitted that on this occasion, he may have sent the horse into the lead too early, saying, "When he made the lead, it was a little sooner than we wanted.
 He started loafing a little bit; I tried to make him see the other horse and a little contact happened.
 I felt like I was going to be OK on the inquiry, but it was nerve-wracking."

-On November 1 Main Sequence started at odd of 6.2/1 for the thirty-first running of the Breeders' Cup Turf at Santa Anita Park.
-He was matched against Twilight Eclipse, Imagining and the Arlington Million winner Hardest Core as well as several major winners from Europe including Telescope, Flintshire (runner up to Treve in the Prix de l'Arc de Triomphe) and Brown Panther (Irish St. Leger).
+On November 1, Main Sequence started at odds of 6.2/1 for the thirty-first running of the Breeders' Cup Turf at Santa Anita Park.
+He was matched against Twilight Eclipse, Imagining, and Arlington Million winner Hardest Core as well as several major winners from Europe including Telescope, Flintshire (runner up to Treve in the Prix de l'Arc de Triomphe), and Brown Panther (Irish St. Leger).
 With Maragh sidelined by injury, the gelding was ridden by the Puerto Rican jockey John R. Velazquez.
 As usual, Main Sequence was restrained in the early stages as Imagining set a steady pace before Hardest Core took over after half a mile.
-Hardest Core maintained his advantage until the straight when he was overtaken by Telescope and Flintshire, but Main Sequence produced his customary late run on the outside, took the lead inside the final furlong and won by half a length from Flintshire, with Twilight Eclipse third ahead of Telescope.
-After the race Motion said "He did everything so well and so easily today.
+Hardest Core maintained his advantage until the straight, when he was overtaken by Telescope and Flintshire, but Main Sequence produced his customary late run on the outside, took the lead inside the final furlong, and won by half a length from Flintshire, with Twilight Eclipse third ahead of Telescope.
+After the race, Motion said, "He did everything so well and so easily today.
 He broke really well and went on from there and did everything great.
 It really was a team effort and the horse has been spectacular.
 He's really suited to American racing and he just gets better and better.
 He's a very impressive horse.
 I hadn't even thought about Horse of the Year now, but I think he should be.
 Horses don't win four grade I races in a row like that.
 How many horses can do that?
 He has to be one of the best I've trained".